PointsBet Promo Code: Get Two Risk-Free Bets up to $2,000 on Today's NCAA Basketball Games

 Which NCAA Basketball Games can I bet on through PointsBet Sportsbook to qualify for this promo code offer?

-There are many college basketball games where you can use your free bets with PointsBet today.
-There are games all day long, including #18 Indiana taking on Kennesaw State and the Hawaiin Airlines Diamond Head Classic Tournament.
-We are now into the Semifinals of the Diamond Head Classic, with SMU, Utah State, Washington State, and Hawaii as the remaining schools.
+There are tons of NCAA Basketball Games where you can use your free bets with PointsBet tonight.
+We have college basketball on throughout the day, and there are a pair of huge matchups taking place tonight in the Big East conference.
+13-0 UConn, ranked second in the nation, hosts Villanova, where they'll try to end the Wildcats' five-game winning streak.
+Meanwhile, St. John's hosts #22 Xavier in what should be a tight, wire-to-wire game.

-There are many bets you can make on NCAA Basketball today, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.
+There are many college basketball teams competing across all conferences tonight as well, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.

 2 $2,000 In Free Bets with PointsBet Sportsbook